Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

-Because we want to avoid ever moving the head before the starting cell, there is also the issue of how to identify the starting cell so that we can return to it again.
+This implementation requires being able to identify the starting cell, so that we can return to it again (this is also important since we want to avoid ever moving the head before the starting cell, to ensure the TM is proper~\cref{def:proper_QTM}).
 If the symbols in the first cell differ, we can set the output bit immediately and halt.
 If they are identical, we temporarily change the symbol on the second input track to a $\#$ to mark the starting cell.
-We can recover the original second-track input at the end of the computation by copying over the symbol from the first track.
+We can recover the original second-track input at the end of the computation in this case, by copying over the symbol from the first track.
+(This is not the only way one could handle this.)